rahultewari75/cache/README.md

 14. Create singleton instances: one cache (default LRU), one counter, one queue
 15. Update `server.py` to contain business logic functions that call the storage singletons
 16. Update `app.py` to implement HTTP routes that call functions in `server.py`
-18. Add optional CONFIGURE endpoints to change cache policy/capacity at runtime
+18. Add optional CONFIGURE endpoints to change cache policy/capacity at runtime -->

+### TODO
+1. implement queue
+1. add queue tests
+1. add errors to all services
+1. add storage signletons
+1. add singleton instances
+1. update server.py to contain business logic functions that call the storage singletons
+1. add api layer in app.py that calls server.py functions